 From the current research reviewed by the author, it becomes obvious that the exposure to infrared radiation has positive effects on the human wellbeing.
-Consequently, the complete lack of any exposure to infrared radiation as caused by modern buildings featuring highly selective (e.g. triple silver low-e solar control) coated glass and LED light bulbs, especially when noting that this applies to the vast majority of modern human's time (87%, refer to Fig. 9 and Fig. 11), is likely to lead to negative effects on the human wellbeing.
+Consequently, the complete lack of any exposure to infrared radiation as caused by modern buildings featuring highly selective (e.g. triple silver low-e solar control) coated glass and LED light bulbs, especially when noting that this applies to the vast majority of modern human's time (87%, refer to Fout!
+Verwijzingsbron niet gevonden. and Fig. 11), is likely to lead to negative effects on the human wellbeing.
 While further research and studies are required to quantify this negative effect in more detail, this paper intends to start a discussion among the building designers and the glass industry to re-think the current focus on the further increase of the spectral selectivity of low-e coated glass, leading to a more and more 'filtered' and 'unnatural' spectral exposure (complete lack of infrared radiation) of human beings while staying indoors.
-This re-thinking also exposes a certain conflict between the current focus on the Green Building Design (focussing on the reduction of cooling loads and consequent use of highly solar selective low-e coatings) and a new focus on Human Centric Design where the exposure to a healthy 'natural' full spectrum solar exposure to 'natural' healthy air.
+This re-thinking also exposes a certain conflict between the current focus on the Green Building Design (focussing on the reduction of cooling loads and consequent use of highly solar selective low-e coatings) and a new focus on Human Centric Design where the exposure to a healthy 'natural' full spectrum solar exposure might be found being more important or even essential - similar to the human right to have exposure to 'natural' healthy air.